 How we build our society, culture, community, and value.

-A mature change doesn't stop at just a paradigm shift
+A mature change doesn't stop at just a paradigm shift.

 Our goal should not only be about proving to the previous generation how much (more) we know or how awesomely popular our events are.